-• Columbia Campus Emergency Notification System: The fiscal 2019 and 2021 capital budgets included a total of \$4.6 million in GO bonds for design and construction of a new visual emergency notification system at MSD's Columbia (Howard County) campus.
-The project has experienced multiple delays due to difficulties with the procurement process; however, in November 2023, BPW approved a contract for \$2.3 million.
-As of December 2023, the project is underway and should be completed by the end of calendar 2024.
-Even though the contracted amount approved by BPW is only 50% of the authorized funding, DGS advises that the current authorization for \$4.6 million should remain due to cost uncertainty.
+• Columbia Campus Emergency Notification System: The fiscal 2020 and 2022 capital budgets included a total of \$4.6 million in GO bonds for design and construction of a new visual emergency notification system at MSD's Columbia (Howard County) campus.
+The project has experienced multiple delays due to difficulties with the procurement process; however, in November 2023, BPW approved a contract for \$2.3 million, and the notification system is on schedule to be completed in May 2025.
+Even though the contracted amount approved by BPW in calendar 2023 is only 50% of the authorized funding, in February 2025, DGS advised that the authorization for \$4.6 million should remain due to cost uncertainty.